jainishbharti05/Lets_Connect/README.md

 Launches the server in the interactive window and initaiates connection with my MongoDB cluster.

+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+It wont show you anything but to let you know this server runs on port 3001

 # Implementation

+### Run `npm install` from this directory and from ./server directory.

+Let them install the packages properly on the both front-end and back-end side.
+Once it is done, means it is ready to run.
+Now we we can proceed to next command which would be `npm run dev` from the base directory.

 ### `npm run dev`